Weird and wonderful roadside diners in every state

 Indiana: Oasis Diner, Plainfield

-Oasis Diner makes its own sodas, which is just one of the things that sets this cute and colourful spot apart from the competition.
-Another is its obsession with lunch.
-Not just serving it, but honouring a part of its history with a display of vintage lunch boxes filling the shelves and bearing illustrations from E.T. to Pac-Man.
-Throw in wonderfully comforting and classic diner food and a TV playing old sitcoms and it’s pretty much guaranteed to brighten your day.
+Oasis Diner makes its own sodas, which is just one of the things that sets the cute and colorful spot apart from its competition.
+Another is the diner's obsession with lunch; not just serving it, but honoring a part of its history via a display of vintage lunchboxes bearing designs featuring everything from E.T. to Pac-Man and Barbie.
+Throw in some wonderfully comforting diner food and a TV playing old sitcoms, and a visit here is pretty much guaranteed to brighten your day.

 Iowa: Iowa 80 Kitchen, Walcott

-Iowa 80 was built in 1964 by Standard Oil and is now the world’s largest truck stop, serving typical diner plates 24 hours a day, 365 days a year.
-Another draw is the trucker showroom and store, which carries more than 50,000 items.
-There’s also the Truckers Jamboree, where cars in the shape of boots and hot dogs are displayed.
+Iowa 80 was built in 1964 by Standard Oil – and it's now the world’s largest truck stop, serving typical diner plates 24 hours a day, 365 days a year.
+Hungry customers come here for a feed, but also to explore the trucker showroom and store, which carries more than 50,000 items.
+The spot also hosts the Truckers Jamboree, a yearly event that sees antique trucks (not to mention cars shaped like boots and hot dogs) displayed.

 Kansas: Gella’s Diner, Hays

-In the heart of Hays’ thriving entertainment and arts district, bustling Gella’s Diner comes complete with its own microbrewery.
-The once-forgotten building in downtown Hays is packed daily with locals and visitors eager to try the award-winning craft beers along with the diner dishes made with seasonal ingredients.
+In the heart of Hays’ thriving entertainment and arts district, the bustling Gella’s Diner comes complete with its own microbrewery.
+Since it opened its doors in 2005, it's been a huge hit with locals and visitors alike, serving award-winning drinks alongside diner dishes made with seasonal ingredients.
+The chicken wings and bacon-stuffed jalapeño popper burgers are crowd favorites.

 Louisiana: Dodson Roadside Cafe and Creamery, Dodson